xlaurahu/CorrDiffSCIL/VideoScript.md

 /miniconda3/envs/earth2studio
 /miniconda3/envs/earth2studio/lib/python3.11/site-packages/earth2studio
 ```
+These lines tell you where you have `earth2studio` installed in your JupyterHub and its paths.

 Now you can open an .ipynb file with your new Python3.11(earth2studio) kernel.

 ## Launching CorrDiff NIM

+### 1. Register API Keys

 Our next step is to launch the NVIDIA NIM for CorrDiff.
 NIM stands for NVIDIA Inference Microservice, which is a containerized service
 that deploys NVIDIA AI models as production-ready inference endpoints.
 To access the NIM, you first need to register an account with NVIDIA